frabonim/apex_at_moravian/README.md

 To compile:
-* instal Pretext command line tool following [instructions on their site](https://pretextbook.org/doc/guide/html/quickstart-getting-pretext.html)
+* install Pretext command line tool following [instructions on their site](https://pretextbook.org/doc/guide/html/quickstart-getting-pretext.html)

 * if you make changes to figures, need to recompile them with `pretext build -g`